 Purdue Wells County Extension

 1240 4-H Park Road

 Wells County Happenings

-Check out the 2022 Wells County 4-H Rule Book for updated information about your 4-H projects.
-There were MANY changes to project guidelines for 2022, so make sure to read carefully before you begin working on your 4-H projects!2022 Wells County 4-H Rule Book
+Check out the 2023 Wells County 4-H Rule Book for updated information about your 4-H projects.
+The online version has updated wording and changes in red to make it easy to find the updates in your project areas.2023 Wells County 4-H Rule Book